kbcMichal/snowflake_build_handbook/README.md

 6. Configure **OUTPUT MAPPING**

     The script reads the input table as a CSV file.
-It also creates two new CSV files - one with parsed sentiment of the review and another one which aggregates counts of each keyword.
+It also creates two new CSV files - one with parsed sentiment of the review and another that aggregates the counts of each keyword.
 We need to configure the `output mapping` to make sure the tables are loaded to `Storage` when the Transformation is executed.

     Click `New Table Output`, enter `reviews_parsed.csv` as a **File name**.
 This is how we named it in our Transformation Code.
 Select our existing `reviews-data-cleaning` bucket as a Destination bucket.
 Click `ADD OUTPUT`.